Macarthur Rugby League: 2012–20: Final Years in the CRL

 2012 saw the East Campbelltown Eagles take that one step further from only suffering two losses in the 2011 season, one of those losses was the 2011 Grand Final against Oakdale, the Eagles blitzed the competition going through undefeated and winning the 2012 Grand Final defeating Thirlmere 44–10, The club also claimed the CRL Claytons Cup which hadn't been won by a Group 6 Club since Mittagong had won the cup in 1991.

-The Picton Magpies RLFC would assert their dominance over the competition coming from nowhere in 2013 to beat Minor Premiers Mittagong in a thrilling Grand Final at Kirkham Park.
+The Picton Magpies RLFC would assert their dominance over the competition coming from nowhere in 2013 to beat Minor Premiers Mittagong in the final at Kirkham Park.
 Mittagong will forever live with the heartache and a rue a late missed conversion from adjacent to the uprights which would’ve sent the game into extra time.
-Picton would then defend their title in 2014 on home soil at Victoria Park in a grand final rematch with Mittagong, this time easily accounting for the Lions.
+Picton would then defend their title in 2014 in Victoria Park in a final rematch with Mittagong.
 This would be the last time in the modern era that the Group 6 Grand Final would be played at one of the local grounds and not Campbelltown Stadium.
-2015 would see Picton complete a hat trick of premierships with a Grand Final day drubbing of Camden.
-The chant rang out from the Campbelltown Stadium stands "Ram Soup", as Camden would lose all 3 major grades on the day.
-2016 would be the end of the Magpie dominance with Camden running out winners 14-12 in the season finale at Campbelltown Stadium and in the process ending the glamour clubs 14 year winless run.
+2015 would see Picton complete a hattrick of premierships with a Grand Final day drubbing of Camden.
+The chant rang out from the Campbelltown Stadium stands "Ram Soup", as Camden would lose all 3 major grades that day.
+2016 would be the end of the Magpie dominance with Camden running out winners 14-12 in the season finale at Campbelltown Stadium and in the process ending the clubs 14 year winless run.

 In a major boil over The Campbelltown City Kangaroos wiped the floor with the highly fancied Thirlmere Roosters in a night time grand final at Campbelltown Stadium.
 It was the 11th premiership for the 1908 club and a 34 year drought that was broken by the Roos after they rejoined the competition in 2009 through the combined competition.

-Picton would return to the summit of the group 6 competition with their 4th premiership in 6 years, this time dispatching of an Oaks Tigers team that were making their first appearance on grand final day in 16 years.
-Picton were just too clinical and The Oaks big guns that got them on a good run to the Grand Final, just couldn’t fire.
+Picton would return to the summit of the group 6 competition with their 4th premiership in 6 years, this time defeating an Oaks Tigers team making their first Grand Finals in 16 years.
+They ended up not winning the grand final.

 Picton would make their 6th Grand Final in 7 years and would face their local rivals Thirlmere Roosters, who were appearing in their first grand final in 11 years.
 The Roosters would hold the trophy at the end of the day winning an amazing shootout 38-36 on the back of their captain coach Jake Mullaney.